microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Rules.md

 ### Defining JSON rules

 To define a JSON rule use the `Rule` resource in a JSON file.
-Each rule must be defined within a `.Rule.json` file following a standard schema.
+Each rule must be defined within a `.Rule.jsonc` file following a standard schema.
 One or more rules can be defined in a single JSON array separating each rule in a JSON object.

 Within the `Rule` resource, the `condition` property specifies conditions to pass or fail the rule.

-JSON rules can also be saved with the `.Rule.jsonc` extension, for example `CustomRules.Rule.jsonc`.
-Use `.jsonc` to view [JSON with Comments](https://code.visualstudio.com/docs/languages/json#_json-with-comments) in Visual Studio Code.
+Use the `.jsonc` extension to view [JSON with Comments](https://code.visualstudio.com/docs/languages/json#_json-with-comments) in Visual Studio Code.

 Syntax: